zauberzeug/rosys/README.md

 Python is fast enough for most high level logic, but has no realtime guarantees.
 Safety-relevant behavior should therefore be written in [Lizard](https://lizard.dev/) and executed on a suitable microprocessor.
 The microprocessor governs the hardware of the robot and must be able to perform safety actions like triggering emergency hold etc.
-We suggest you use an industrial PC like the [Zauberzeug Robot Brain](https://www.zauberzeug.com/product-robot-brain.html).
+We suggest you use an industrial PC with an integrated controller like the [Zauberzeug Robot Brain](https://www.zauberzeug.com/robot-brain.html).
-It provides a Linux system with AI acceleration to run RoSys, an integrated [ESP32](https://www.espressif.com/en/products/socs/esp32) to run Lizard and six I/O sockets for CAN, RS485, SPI, I2C, ... with a software controllable ENABLE switch.
+It provides a Linux system with AI acceleration to run RoSys, two integrated [ESP32](https://www.espressif.com/en/products/socs/esp32) to run Lizard and six I/O sockets with up to 24 GPIOs for digital I/Os, CAN, RS485, SPI, I2C, ... with a software controllable ENABLE switch.

 ### User Interface